 Nine Mile Creek Watershed District

 The Nine Mile Creek Watershed District targeted priority locations for stormwater best management practices on lands owned by nonprofits for this project.
-The District will install six stormwater best management practices at five sites in 2020.
+The District installed six stormwater best management practices at five sites in 2020.

 During planning of the project, the purpose was to identify priority locations for best management practices (BMPs) in the watershed on nonprofit sites.
 These sites typically have significant amounts of hard surfaces.
 Hard surfaces, also called impervious surfaces, allow large amounts of polluted runoff to flow to local lakes and creeks.

 After prioritizing sites, the District had conversations with the site owners to identify partnership opportunities.
 Working with the together with the partners, the District’s engineering consultant designed stormwater management practices for the sites.
 The District also offered educational opportunities for the organizations.

 The District provided design plans and construction cost estimates to the partner organizations that committed to installing a BMP.
 The District conducted a study in 2019 regarding the projects and proceeded to include the projects in its capital improvement project schedule.

 The District identified five nonprofits through the prioritization and engagement process.
 The District worked with these partners to refine BMP design concepts and will move into the installation phase of the project in 2020.